 Field Details Allow Managed Device Screen to be Blanked During Remote Control Enables blanking of the screen of the managed device during a Remote Control session.
 Selecting this option also locks the keyboard and the mouse controls of the managed device.
 Allow Managed Device Mouse and Keyboard to be Locked During Remote Control Enables locking of the managed device mouse and keyboard during a Remote Control session.
 Allow Screen Saver to be Automatically Unlocked During Remote Control Enables the unlocking of a password-protected screen saver from the Remote Control Viewer before the start of a Remote Control session on the managed device.
-Automatically Terminate Remote Control Session After Inactivity of [ ] Minutes Terminates a Remote Control session on the managed device if it has been inactive for the specified duration.
+Automatically Terminate Remote Control Session After Inactivity of [] Minutes Terminates a Remote Control session on the managed device if it has been inactive for the specified duration.
+A session inactive warning message is displayed to the administrator before the session timeout.
+Administrators can click Extend Session to continue using the ongoing remote session or Disconnect to close the remote session.
+If you do not click Extend Session or Disconnect , the remote session will end when the time elapses.
+If session inactivity is set for 1 minute, then the inactivity warning message is displayed for 30 seconds before the session times out and closes.
+If session inactivity is set for more than 1 minute, then the inactivity warning message is displayed for 60 seconds before the session times out and closes.

-6 Click Next to display the Remote View Settings page.
+Click Next to display the Remote View Settings page.
 To accept the default settings, proceed to the next step, or use the information specified in the following table to change the default settings.

 Field Details Allow Managed Device to be Viewed Remotely Allows Remote View sessions on the managed device.
 Selecting this option enables the subsequent options on the page.
 Deselecting the option disables the Remote View operation on the device.
 Ask Permission from User on Managed Device Before starting Remote View Allows you to request permission from the user on the managed device before starting a Remote View session.
-Give Visible Signal to User on Managed Device During Remote View Displays a visible signal in the top right corner of the managed device desktop during the Remote View session.The visible signal lets the user on the managed device know that a Remote View session is in progress.
+Give Visible Signal to User on Managed Device During Remote View Displays a visible signal in the top right corner of the managed device desktop during the Remote View session.
+The visible signal lets the user on the managed device know that a Remote View session is in progress.
 Give Audible Beep to User on Managed Device Every [] Seconds During Remote View Generates a beep on the managed device during the Remote View session.
 The beep is generated periodically after the specified number of seconds.